 LED torches are available in a range of sizes and weights.

-If you’re going to be carrying your torch in a backpack, the best LED torch for you might be a lightweight model.
-Some models even come with belt clips which can be great for camping and hiking, as they’ll attach to your belt to be used hands-free.
-This should eliminate any worries about your torch being cumbersome to carry.
+If you’re going to be carrying your torch in a backpack, you will want a small torch under 25 cm.
+Even 25 cm might be too big for some bags, but it’s certainly more likely to fit.
+You also might want to specifically choose a lightweight model.
+Some torches actually come with belt clips which can be great for camping and hiking; they’ll attach to your belt to be used hands-free.
+This should eliminate worries about the torch being cumbersome to carry.

 If you’re keeping your torch at home in the event of a power cut, a powerful and larger model is a great option – it’s less likely to get misplaced and will come to the rescue in a whole host of scenarios!